Fight Traffic Ticket in OhioPage OverviewSUMMARY: How to Fight an Ohio Traffic Ticket

-- You may represent yourself or hire a traffic ticket attorney.
+- You may represent yourself or hire a traffic ticket lawyer.

-- No penalties or fines if the court rules in your favor.
-You still, however, must pay court fees and, if applicable, legal fees.
+- No penalties or fines, if the court rules in your favor.
+However, you must still pay court fees and attorney fees (if applicable).

-- The court possibly issues a guilty verdict, requiring paying the traffic ticket fine, as well as court fees and, if applicable, legal fees.
-Points will be assigned to your driving record, causing a possible increase in car insurance premiums and loss of driving privileges.
+- The court possibly issues a "guilty" verdict, requiring you pay the traffic ticket fine, as well as court fees and and attorney fees (if applicable).
+Points will be assigned to your OH driving record, which may cause a driver's license suspension and an increase in car insurance premiums.

 Pleading Guilty or Not Contest

-Pleading guilty or no contest waives your right to a trial by court.
-No further action is required after paying the traffic ticket fine.
+Pleading "guilty" or "no contest" waives your right to a trial by court.
+No further action is required after paying the OH traffic ticket fine.
 Read more in our Paying Your Traffic Ticket section.

 Avoid Being Issued a Warrant

-Failing to enter a plea before the ticket's court date expires could lead to the suspension of your Ohio driver's license and a bench warrant for your arrest.
+Failing to enter a plea before the traffic ticket's court date could lead to the suspension of your Ohio driver's license and a bench warrant for your arrest.

-If you opt against hiring a traffic ticket lawyer, you'll need to prepare your own case.
-You'll be pitted against a seasoned prosecutor, requiring presenting a strong defense.
-In addition to gathering evidence this may also include subpoenaing witnesses and ordering a copy of your driving record.
+If you opt against hiring an OH traffic ticket lawyer, you'll need to prepare your own case.
+You'll be pitted against a seasoned prosecutor.
+You'll need to present a strong defense.
+In addition to gathering evidence, this may also include subpoenaing witnesses and ordering a copy of your driving record.

-Check your driving record after the trial.
-Verify for accuracy.
+Check your driving record after the trial to verify for accuracy.
 Make sure the point total is correct.
-Any errors could go against you, causing the possible loss of driving privileges and increased car insurance rates.
+Any errors could go against you, which may cause the possible loss of Ohio driving privileges and increased car insurance rates.